ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 If you want keyboard navigation turned off, then set `suppressCellFocus=true` in the gridOptions.

-## Header Navigation
+## Column Header Navigation

-The grid header supports full keyboard navigation, however the behaviour may differ based on the type of header that is currently focused.
+The grid header supports full keyboard navigation, however the behaviour may differ based on the type of Column Header that is currently focused.

-Headers can be:
+Column Headers can be:

 - Moved by pressing <kbd>⇧ Shift</kbd> + <kbd>←</kbd> / <kbd>→</kbd>.
 - Resized by pressing <kbd>⌥ Alt</kbd> + <kbd>←</kbd> / <kbd>→</kbd>.

-### Grouped Headers
+### Group Column Headers

-While navigating grouped headers, if the current grouped header is expandable, pressing <kbd>↵ Enter</kbd> will toggle the expanded state of the group.
+While navigating Group Column Headers, if the current Group Column is expandable, pressing <kbd>↵ Enter</kbd> will toggle the expanded state of the group.

-### Normal Headers
+### Normal Column Headers

-Regular headers may have selection checkboxes, sorting functions and menus, so to access all these functions while focusing a header, you can do the following:
+Regular Column Headers may have selection checkboxes, sorting functions and menus, so to access all these functions while focusing a Column Header, you can do the following:

-- Press <kbd>␣ Space</kbd> to toggle the header checkbox selection.
+- Press <kbd>␣ Space</kbd> to toggle the Column Header checkbox selection.
 - Press <kbd>↵ Enter</kbd> to toggle the sorting state of that column.
 - Press <kbd>⇧ Shift</kbd>+<kbd>↵ Enter</kbd> to toggle multi-sort for that column.
-- Press <kbd>^ Ctrl</kbd>+<kbd>↵ Enter</kbd> to open the menu for the focused header.
+- Press <kbd>^ Ctrl</kbd>+<kbd>↵ Enter</kbd> to open the menu for the focused Column Header.
-- When a menu is open, simply press <kbd>⎋ Esc</kbd> to close it and the focus will return to the header.
+- When a menu is open, simply press <kbd>⎋ Esc</kbd> to close it and the focus will return to the Column Header.

 ### Floating Filters

-While navigation the floating filters header with the keyboard pressing left/right the focus will move from header cell to header cell, if you wish to navigate within the cell, press <kbd>↵ Enter</kbd> to focus the first enabled element within the current floating filter cell, and press <kbd>⎋ Esc</kbd> to return the focus to the floating filter cell.
+While navigation the Floating Filter Columns Headers with the keyboard pressing <kbd>←</kbd> <kbd>→</kbd> the focus will move from one Column Header to the next, if you wish to navigate within the Floating Filter Cell, press <kbd>↵ Enter</kbd> to focus the first enabled element within the current Floating Filter Cell, and press <kbd>⎋ Esc</kbd> to return the focus to the Floating Filter Column Header.

 ## Example